 You’ll find little in the way of elevation on this coastal trail; however, the terrain will challenge you.
 Much of the trail is packed sand offering tremendous flow rides through groves of pine.

 While there aren’t many elevation changes on this trail, there are enough challenging climbs and fun descents to make things interesting.
-The most challenging aspect of the terrain though is the deeper sand sections, which can be tough to power though.
+The most challenging aspect of the terrain though is the deeper sand sections, which can be tough to power through.

 A wider mtb tire profile is recommended for this trail.